**On average, it can take less than 1 minute to complete a mortgage comparison through Compare the Market based on data in November 2020.

 If you’re having difficulties making your mortgage payments, then contact your lender.
 The deadline for applying for a mortgage holiday ended on 31 March 2021, but the government has agreed with mortgage lenders to offer individual help to households with financial problems because of the coronavirus pandemic.
 The Financial Conduct Authority (FCA) has also issued guidance to make sure that home repossessions should only happen as a last resort and when all other reasonable attempts to resolve the situation have failed.

 What mortgage do I need?

-First time buyer: A first-time buyer mortgage is aimed specifically at those who are buying a property in the UK for the first time.
+First time buyer: A first-time buyer mortgage is aimed specifically at people buying a property in the UK for the first time.
 Buying your first home is a huge commitment, so our comparison tool can help you play around with deposits vs. borrowing amounts, to find a mortgage rate that can help you achieve that dream.
-Lower deposits mean that you can get a mortgage with 5% deposit of the property value, which is known as a 95% mortgage.

 Remortgage: Remortgaging is the process of switching your existing mortgage to a new deal, using the same property as security.
 You can remortgage with the same lender or a different provider.